AnyLog-co/documentation/getting started.md

 | Query  | A node that orchestrates a query process. |
 | Master | A node that maintains a complete copy of the metadata and receives updates when the metadata is updated. |

+Additional information on a Master Node configuration is available at the section: [Using a Master Node](https://github.com/AnyLog-co/documentation/blob/master/master%20node.md).

 ## Managing the MetaData
 The metadata is the network related information that is shared by members of the network.
 The metadata includes information about the network members, their permissions, the logical representation of the data and how the data is distributed.